christopheraue/phpspy/README.md

 PHP Spy
 =======

-Spy on a class' methods and track the arguments it was called with.
+Spy on functions and methods and track the arguments they were called with.
 The spy does not interfere with the default behavior of the code.
-So, spied methods are still executed.
+So, spied functions are still executed.

 Why?
 ----